ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished Js exercises.

 **Thoughts:** Short session, I've got a much better grasp on JS syntax now.
 Tomorrow I start on the big calculator project

+### Day 34: July 21, 2021

+**Today's Progress**: Started Calculator project

+**Thoughts:** The ability to use Grid suddenly clicked with me as I easily created the calculators format, the css was really easy too.
+I got majority of the functionality down but I feel like there's plenty of room for improvement.